 Date: Friday, November 17, 2023 (9 am to 9 pm)

 Location: At all NSCC Campuses

 NSCC is committed to building Nova Scotia's economy and quality of life through education and innovation, transforming Nova Scotia one learner at a time.
 NSCC offers more than 140 career-oriented programs throughout the province at our 14 campuses, including our online eCampus.
-Programs are offered through five academic schools – Access, Education and Language; Business and Creative Industries; Health and Human Services; Technology and Environment; Trades and Transportation – and reflect the labour market needs and opportunities in Nova Scotia.
-NSCC's primary goal: student success.
-An annual survey of College graduates shows that 83% are employed one year after graduation, most in their field of study, with 94% of those employed living and working in Nova Scotia.
+Programs are offered through five academic schools – Access, Education and Language; Business and Creative Industries; Health and Human Services; Technology and Environment; and Trades and Transportation.
+These reflect Nova Scotia’s labour market needs and opportunities.
+An annual survey of NSCC graduates shows that 91% are employed one year after graduation, most in their field of study, with 93% of those employed living and working in Nova Scotia.